-The rectus femoris can contribute to stiff and painful knees.
+The rectus femoris muscle can contribute to painful, stiff buckling knees.
 The Professional Choice Knee Support is one of the best knee braces I have used.
-It provides support to weak buckling knees and provides heat to help keep the muscle, ligaments, tendons and joint mobile.
-The two Velcro bands are adjustable and provide compression for the muscle to bone connection of the quadriceps muscles in the lower leg.
-Although it looks bulky, it is comfortable and was made for people who ride horses who must maintain the ability to bend and straighten their knees for extended periods of time.
+It provides support to weak buckling and painful knees while providing heat to help keep the muscle, ligaments, tendons and joint mobile.
+The two Velcro bands are adjustable and allow you to adjust the compression.
+Although it looks bulky, it is comfortable and was made for people who ride horses who bend and straighten their knees for extended periods of time.
 It does not bind or pinch.
-If you are prone to knee pain and buckling knees I highly recommend this brace.
-Purchase Information: Professional’s Choice Miracle Knee Support
+If you are prone to knee injury and buckling knees I highly recommend this brace.